T-Antonis/Predicting_Spotify_Song_Popularity/README.md

-# Spotify Track Popularity Classification
+# Predicting Spotify Song Popularity

 ## Overview
 This project explores the relationship between features and song's popularity and the classification of Spotify tracks into two popularity categories using machine learning methods.